unicode-org/icu/docs/userguide/transforms/general/index.md

 particular scripts, where possible.
 In some cases, the transforms are augmented to support reversibility.

-*Standard transliteration methods often do not follow the pronunciation rules of any particular language in the target script.
+> :point_right: *Standard transliteration methods often do not follow the pronunciation rules of any particular language in the target script.
 For more information on the design of transliterations, see the following Guidelines (§) section. *